nextml-code/pytorch-posthoc-ema/README.md

 - `max_checkpoints=20`: The paper notes that "a few dozen snapshots is more than sufficient for a virtually perfect EMA reconstruction"
 - `sigma_rels=(0.05, 0.28)`: These correspond to γ₁=16.97 and γ₂=6.94 from the paper
 - `checkpoint_every=1000`: While the paper used 4096 steps between checkpoints, we default to more frequent checkpoints for better granularity

+### Relationship between sigma_rel and beta

+The paper introduces `sigma_rel` as an alternative parameterization to the classical EMA decay rate `beta`.
+You can use either parameterization by specifying `betas` or `sigma_rels` when creating the EMA.
+The `sigma_rel` value represents the relative standard deviation of the EMA weights, while `beta` is the classical decay rate.
+Lower `sigma_rel` values (or higher `beta` values) result in slower decay and more stable averages.

 ## Citations